doxeylab/learn-genomics-in-linux/task2/README.md

 # ASSIGNMENT QUESTIONS

-The questions for Task 2 are indicated by the lines starting with :large_blue_circle: above Please submit the code you used as well as the answers to the questions.
+The questions for Task 2 are indicated by the lines starting with above Please submit the code you used as well as the answers to the questions.
 Submit your assignment to a dropbox on LEARN as a .docx, .txt, or .pdf file.